Gradient Descent with Large Step Sizes: Chaos and Fractal Convergence Region: Simplified Matrix Factorization

 Fractal basin boundaries have been extensively studied in dynamical systems \citep[see, e.g.,][]{grebogi1983fractal, mcdonald1985fractal}.
 However, these classical approaches are either largely case-specific or rely on properties that do not hold in our settings, for instance, invertibility of the system map.
 A more detailed discussion is in Appendix~\ref{app:chaos-literature}.
 To our knowledge, our result provides the first rigorous characterization of a fractal convergence region in the context of machine learning optimization.

 Theorem~\ref{thm:scalar-reg} also shows that, although regularization eliminates unbounded global minimizers, the selected minimizer remains unpredictable.
-Specifically, the algorithm always selects either the minimal distance solution or the maximal distance solution over the set of global minimizers.
-However, this selection becomes unpredictable near the convergence boundary, as both choices can occur in arbitrarily small neighborhood (see middle panel of Figure~\ref{fig:sec32}).
-This stands is contrast with gradient descent under small step sizes, which typically is biased to the minimal distance solution \citep[see, e.g.,][]{gunasekar2018characterizing, boursier2022gradient}.
-In fact, in Theorem~\ref{thm:reg-small} below, we show that this bias appears when the step size is small enough.
+Specifically, while the algorithm always selects either the minimal distance solution or the maximal distance solution, this selection becomes unpredictable near the convergence boundary, as both choices occur in arbitrarily small sets (see middle panel of Figure~\ref{fig:sec32}).
+This stands in contrast with gradient descent under small step sizes, which typically exhibits a distance-minimization bias \citep[see, e.g.,][]{gunasekar2018characterizing, boursier2022gradient}.
+Indeed, in the following, we show that with sufficiently small step size, gradient descent in problem~\eqref{eq:scalar-fac-reg} always selects the minimal distance solution.

-In the following result, we show that both the convergence and the converged minimizer are predictable when step size is sufficiently small.

 \begin{theorem} Under the same conditions and notations as Theorem~\ref{thm:scalar-reg} and letting $Q(u,v)= \norm{u}_2^2+\norm{v}_2^2+ \sqrt{(\norm{u}_2^2+\norm{v}_2^2)^2- 16 y(u^\top v-y)}$, the following holds for almost all initializations $(\baru,\barv)$: If $\eta<8/(4\lam+Q(\baru,\barv))$, then gradient descent converges to a global minimizer; If $\eta < 4/(4\lam+Q(\baru,\barv))$, then the particular minimizer it converges to is $p^-(\baru,\barv)$. \end{theorem}